 if that was the case, I'm sure this show could have been a big success among the anime fandom, in a similar way to "Death Note".

-A guilty pleasure This is often considered one of the lowest points of the series by many fans, and while I can see perfectly well why (The wackiness of the plot sharply contrasts with the relatively down to earth nature of the rest of the series, feeling almost as if this was some sort of attempt to compete with other adult sitcoms such as Family Guy or South Park, which often combine mundane stories with a couple of minor fantasy elements which were particularly prevalent during their respective earlier seasons) I still must admit that this episode made laugh.
+This is often considered one of the lowest points of the series by many fans, and while I can see perfectly well why (The wackiness of the plot sharply contrasts with the relatively down to earth nature of the rest of the series, feeling almost as if this was some sort of attempt to compete with other adult sitcoms such as Family Guy or South Park, which often combine mundane stories with a couple of minor fantasy elements which were particularly prevalent during their respective earlier seasons) I still must admit that this episode made laugh.

 Definately not a great moment for The Simpsons, but still amusing anyway.

-A satisfying conclusion Well, this is it.
+Well, this is it.
 "Adventure Time" is over, and its conclusion has left a bittersweet feeling among the fandom.

 Back then in the year 2010, when I started watching the series I liked a lot its whimsical setting and the clever way it parodied many common fantasy archetypes, all this combined with an almost dream-like wackiness.
 And while back some detractors accused this show is just being weird for the sake of being weird, several episodes showed that it was far more than pure randomness: Episodes like "I remember You", "Thank you", among others revealed that "Adventure Time" was also capable to be emotional and heartwarming, while also developing an overarching plot, which sometimes showed its darker, mysterious side in episodes like "The Lich".